rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene13-troubleshooting-common-issues.md

 Mention the scene number and tell the audience about:

 Security is paramount when running SonarQube in your organization.
 In this scene, we'll explore advanced security features, authentication methods, and best practices for securing your SonarQube installation.

+### Script for Course Creator
+- Mention scene 13 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 13 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">